TownyAdvanced/TownyResources/README.md

 Yes.
 <br>
 - Just as *Towny* prevents-block breaking to protect the **Architectural** value of towns, *TownyResources* prevents block-breaking to protect the **Economic** value of towns.
-- Both preventions are entirely unnatural, and are used for the same overall reason, of protecting town value.
+- Both preventions are entirely unnatural, and are used for the same overall reason; to protect town value.
-- Thus if a player truly believes that preserving natural Minecraft block operations is more important that preserving town value, then to avoid accusations of hypocrecy, they should disable all *Towny* block protections in their own town, prior to making any complaint about the unnaturalness of *Towny Resources* block protections..
+- Thus if a player truly believes that preserving natural Minecraft block operations is more important than preserving the value of towns, then to avoid accusations of hypocrecy, they should first disable all *Towny* block protections in their own town, prior to making any complaints about the unnaturalness of *Towny Resources* protections.
 ----------